 - Site plan and list of equipment needed

 - Gather livestock farmers in Indiana to learn together about butchering options that accommodate farms selling in local and regional markets.
-Share our plans via this workshop and via our website.
+Share our plans via our in-person workshops and via our website.

 Conducting the Feasibility Study

-Our group (five farmers and one chef) has been meeting monthly to plan out a farmer-to-farmer butcher shop.
-Our feasibility study has involved two consultants and significant farmer time researching what our facility might include, price points, food safety regulations, and more.
+Our group (five farmers and one chef) met monthly to plan out a farmer-to-farmer butcher shop.
+Our feasibility study involved two consultants and significant farmer time researching what our facility might include, price points, food safety regulations, and more.
 The monthly meetings (and a color-coded spreadsheet) have kept us moving forward and accountable to one another.
-At the meetings, we talk through detailed questions about the facility, divvy homework needed for the next steps, look at any new info from our consultants, and report in what we’ve learned or accomplished since the last meeting.
+At the meetings, we talked through detailed questions about the facility, divvied homework needed for the next steps, looked at any new info from our consultants, and reported in what we had learned or accomplished since the last meeting.
+Along the way, we documented what questions took up significant conversation time, as we would also want other farmers in our shoes to consider these issues as well.
+We included these questions in our outreach materials.

-Another key piece of learning has been visiting existing processors.
-We’ve travelled to multiple processors that seem like they’re doing what we want to do, so that we can be in their space and get a sense of their scale, products, customers, and prospects.
-This has been fun and critical, because it let us ground-truth our ideas, as if we were Gold-i-locks.
+Another key piece of learning was visiting existing processors.
+We travelled to multiple processors that seemed to be aligned with our vision, so that we could be in their space and get a sense of their scale, products, customers, and prospects.
+This was fun and critical, because it let us ground-truth our ideas, as if we were Gold-i-locks.
 We can see something that looks good on paper (or on the web) but in person feels impersonal, or dirty, or fancy…or just right!

 Working with Consultants

 We hired two consultants to help make this feasibility study faster and more rigorous, so that it was valid and useful enough to share with other farmers.
-Everything they produced for us will be on our website, open source for farmers to utilize (some materials are already posted!).
+Everything they produced for us is shown on the Nightfall Farm website, open source for farmers to utilize (some materials are already posted!).
 If we didn’t have a SARE grant, I’m sure I would not have hired consultants – and I’m sure it would have taken much longer and been much more daunting to compile the cash flow, equipment list, etc. Hopefully, other farmers can adapt the open source materials from this project, and save time, money, and stress.

 Our consultants were: